TanmayKumar-EngStud/CompEx-Platform/MIGRATION_ROADMAP.md

 7. **Analytics**: Comprehensive metrics and monitoring
 8. **Scalability**: Horizontal scaling of question generation

+## Progress Tracking and Instructions

+### For Future Claude Instances

+**IMPORTANT**: When completing any CHUNK, you MUST:

+1. **Update the Roadmap**: Mark the completed chunk with ✅ COMPLETED status
+2. **Provide Results Summary**: Include:
+   - Actual time taken vs estimated time
+   - Issues encountered and resolved
+   - Key deliverables created
+   - Validation results
+   - Total percentage of migration completed
+3. **Validate Functionality**: Ensure main.py still runs successfully after each chunk
+4. **Document Changes**: Clearly mark what was created, modified, or removed

+### Current Migration Status

+**Overall Progress: 14.3% Complete (1/7 chunks)**

+- ✅ **CHUNK 1**: Foundation Layer and Core Infrastructure (COMPLETED - 14.3%)
+- ⏳ **CHUNK 2**: Unified Question Components (PENDING - 28.6% when complete)
+- ⏳ **CHUNK 3**: API Thread Pool Manager Unification (PENDING - 42.9% when complete)
+- ⏳ **CHUNK 4**: Question Generator Factory Pattern (PENDING - 57.1% when complete)
+- ⏳ **CHUNK 5**: Mock Class Unification and Prompt System (PENDING - 71.4% when complete)
+- ⏳ **CHUNK 6**: System Instructions and Configuration Management (PENDING - 85.7% when complete)
+- ⏳ **CHUNK 7**: Final Integration and Optimization (PENDING - 100% when complete)

+### Next Steps

+The next Claude instance should work on **CHUNK 2: Unified Question Components**, which can now utilize the complete foundation layer established in CHUNK 1.

 ## Conclusion

 This migration roadmap provides a comprehensive path to achieving 100% code reusability while maintaining system functionality.
 The chunk-based approach ensures minimal risk and continuous validation, while the final architecture provides a solid foundation for future enhancements and scalability.

+**CHUNK 1 has been successfully completed** with zero breaking changes and a complete foundation layer ready for the remaining migration chunks.